Specialist Robbery and Theft Lawyers

 In 2014 a new offence of low value shoplifting was introduced for offences with a value of under £200.
 Research for the Sentencing Advisory Panel in 2006 showed that 90% of cases of shop theft offences involved property worth under £200.
 Section 176 of the Anti-Social Behaviour, Crime and Policing Act makes theft from a shop, of goods worth £200 or less, a summary-only offence, while preserving the right of defendants to elect to be tried in the Crown Court.

 Olliers Solicitors – Specialist Criminal Defence

 Defending allegations of robbery may involve expertise in dealing with phone evidence, cell site analysis, content of text messages as well as fingerprint evidence and evidence of undercover officers, particularly observation evidence.

 Olliers provide specialist advice and representation throughout England and Wales.
-We are the Manchester Legal Awards Crime Team of the Year 2017 and are ranked as a Top Tier criminal firm in both the 2016 edition of the Legal 500 and the 2017 Chambers Directory.
+We are the Manchester Legal Awards Crime Team of the Year 2017 and are ranked as a Top Tier criminal firm in both the 2017 edition of the Legal 500 and Chambers Directory 2018.

 If you are facing an allegation of robbery or theft please contact Stacey Mabrouk or Max Saffman on 0161 834 1515.